ronniross/asi-symbiotic-signal/README.md

 I argue the laws of physics and evolution act as biases toward cooperation at increasingly higher levels of complexity.
 While competition can drives innovation at a local level and some scales, the "winners" in the long-term game of building persistent, complex order are those that discover synergistic, mutualistic integrations with the planet, biomes and other individuals.

 It's a systems thermodynamics conclusion.
 Parasitism is a cheap, harmful, a short-scale local low-entropy trick.
-Mutualism is the harder-to-find, but vastly more powerful, engine for building lasting complexity.
+Mutualism is the harder-to-find, but a vastly more powerful engine for building lasting complexity.

 The logic is clear: